 East River Greenway (Midtown to Battery Park and Midtown to East Harlem)—The path along the East River Greenway is 9.68 miles which offers unparalleled views of the Brooklyn and Manhattan skyline.
 I like going at sunset and I’ll stop from time to time to take a photo.
 As the sun sets, the colorful skies are a gorgeous backdrop to the cityscape.
 Billy and I will start at Midtown and run to the Lower East Side and usually walk back.
 Even though the path is almost 10 miles long, there’s a gap between 41st to 60th street.

-Not your typical movie experience
+A movie experience

 Queens Drive-In (Queens)—Another spot where you can watch films from the safety of your car.
 The lineup: Willy Wonka & the Chocolate Factory, Batman, Carrie, Jaws, with more added regularly.
 Tickets are $35 with a maximum of five people per car.